 Setting up the instrument classes for retail traders is a crucial activity that accompanies brokers throughout their business life.
-Today we will take a look at three most frequently used offer types: fixed spreads, floating spreads and STP (market).
+Today we will take a look at the three most frequently used offer types: fixed spreads, floating spreads and STP (market).
 Nevertheless, you should keep in mind that the above is an open catalog, a wide range of other offer types might be encountered.
 Though the non-regular ones are based on the three major setups mentioned above.

 Regardless if you have just kicked off with your brokerage or you’d like to extend your offer for existing clients, understanding how different offer types work is crucial as it will help you to manage your business in a more effective way.

-Fixed spreads offer, often called a basic offer, assumes constant range of spread between bid and ask (offer) prices.
-Although it is fixed, during high volatility periods, spread range might be increased, especially in case of important market data publications.
+Fixed spreads offer, often called a basic offer, assumes a constant range of spread between the bid and ask (offer) prices.
+Although it is fixed, during high volatility periods, the spread range might be increased, especially in the case of important market data publications.
 In terms of execution, stop orders are guaranteed: stop loss – to close a position and buy or sell stop – to enter a market.

 Under STP offer, also called PRO or market offer, clients are provided with prices with floating spreads, they are however tighter than in the standard offer example.
-Orders are executed with volume weighted average prices, which means that some part of the order might be filled with a bit worse price.
-However there are no rejects until any volume is present in the book.
+Orders are executed with volume-weighted average prices, which means that some part of the order might be filled with a bit worse price.
+However, there are no rejects until any volume is present in the book.
 Just like in the standard offer case, stop orders are not guaranteed, execution is made at market prices after the limit is hit and limit orders are executed at client prices or better.
 There are no limits regarding placing pending orders as well.
-Contrary to basic and standard offers brokers usually charge commission for trades, however the spreads are not modified.
+Contrary to basic and standard offers brokers usually charge commission for trades, however, the spreads are not modified.

 To sum up, the most important characteristics of described offer types below is a table with a short comparison based on FX market standards.